nosqlgeek/rl-primarydb-ws/articles/RedisOSSArchitecture.md

 ### Order of Excution

 As a consequence, a single Redis instance is guaranteeing you to execute the commands in the order in which it received them.

+## Memory First

+Each operation is hitting the

+* Memory first

+.
+Redis' eviction is different from RDBM's eviction because

+* All items within a Redis database have to fit into memory

+.
+An exception is Redis on Flash in Redis Enterprise.

+Further details about the eviction policies can be found here: https://redis.io/topics/lru-cache